yii-tools/forms/docs/component/field.md

 ## Template

-Allows you to flexibly customize the order of the field elements.
-The template is a string that contains the names of the elements of the field separated by break lines.
+It Allows you to flexibly customize the order of the field elements.
+The template is a string that has the names of the elements of the field separated by break lines.

 For example, the following code for change the order of the field elements.